patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 ## Summary

 Virtual Private Clouds are global resources which contain your addressed services.
-VPCs have various ways of having serverless environments connect to them, or private connections out to google APIs from VPCs with no egress to the internet.
+VPCs have various ways of having serverless environments connect to them, or private connections out to Google APIs from VPCs with no egress to the internet.
 Connecting VPCs to onpremises networks is done through hard connection and network management of the flow of traffic over interconnects which can be Highly Available as can Cloud VPNs.

 Hybrid Cloud Networking, either with Interconnects, VPNs or Direct Peering allow workloads to span between local datacenters and cloud resources.
 Architects include latency, network topology, transfer time, maximum throughput, and room for growth.